akcryptoguy/vps-harden/README.md

 ## About

-A lot of good virtual services get destroyed every year because they are hacked by evildoers that take advantage of common exploits and simple passwords.
-With large numbers of linux newcomers flocking to enter the space and set up masternodes I saw a need for a simple way to secure virtual servers that would, for the most part, keep the bad guys out.
+A lot of good virtual servers get destroyed every year because they are hacked by evildoers that take advantage of unpatched exploits and simple passwords.
+With large numbers of linux newcomers flocking to enter the space and set up masternodes I saw a need for a simple way to secure virtual servers that would, *for the most part*, keep the bad guys out.

 I aggregated these steps from several different server hardening guides and picked and chose the most effective of them to include in this script.
-The goal is to make something simple enough for the newcomers to use while still being practical and useful for the linux veterans.
+The goal is to make something simple enough for the newcomers to use while still being practical and saving time for Linux veterans.
 I am certainly open to suggestions and would like to keep this easy and practical to use.

 ## Installation

-SSH to your VPS and clone the Github repository:
+SSH into your VPS and clone the Github repository:

 ```bash
 sudo git clone https://github.com/akcryptoguy/vps-harden.git && cd vps-harden